JeffersonLab/HydraUsersGuide/developers/database/tables.md

 Used by:

 ## Plot Types
-Used for:  Indicating which images Hydra should track
+Used for:  Indicating which images Hydra should track.

 Used by: